How to Become an Electricity ESCO

 To be eligible to participate in RG&E’s supply choice program, suppliers must first apply to and meet the requirements of the Public Service Commission (PSC) and the New York Independent System Operator (NYISO).

-ESCOs (Energy Service Companies) that the PSC and the NYISO determine eligible to participate then must submit forms and agreements to RG&E and meet operating standards, where applicable.
+ESCOs (Energy Service Companies) that the PSC and the NYISO determine eligible to participate then must submit forms and agreements (see Electric Qualification Steps below) to RG&E and meet operating standards, where applicable.

 For your convenience, the Supplier Manual is available online.